KhooodeSIN/heart_attack/README.md

 This code builds a heart disease prediction model using a dataset.
-It performs data preprocessing, feature selection, scaling, and model training with different machine learning algorithms.
+It performs data preprocessing,feature selection, scaling, and model training with different machine learning algorithms.
 The goal is to predict whether a person has heart disease (binary classification).

 Steps performed: